 According to a press release put out by Apple TV+, the movie “captures Napoleon’s famous battles, relentless ambition and astounding strategic mind as an extraordinary military leader and war visionary.”
 In particular, it’ll feature six major battle sequences.

-Sony Pictures will be teaming up with the streaming service to bring the film to theaters.
+Sony Pictures will be teaming up with the Apple TV+ to bring the film to theaters.
 Napoleon is the second time Phoenix has teamed up with Scott, as the pair worked together on the 2000 historical epic, Gladiator, which also starred Russell Crowe.

 Napoleon Bonaparte – also known as Napoleon I – conquered much of Europe during the early 19th century and is considered one of history’s most effective and ruthless military and political leaders.
 Rising through the ranks during the French Revolution, he staged a coup d’etat that allowed him to seize control of France in 1804.